 Making homemade stock has never been this easy!
-Save the turkey carcass from your holiday feast and make Rich Pressure Cooker Turkey Stock.
+Save the turkey carcass from your holiday feast and make rich Instant Pot Turkey Stock.
 This homemade turkey stock is great as a soup base, or adding depth of flavors to your dishes.

 After they freeze in the mold, they pop out easily.
 Then, we store them in ziploc freezer bags.

 Not only it’s a great portion for many recipes, they thaw quickly, and are super convenient to use.
 The mold is easy to wash and great for baking too.

 For Easier Transportation of Mold to Freezer: since the mold is made of flexible silicone, we like to put the mold on top of a baking sheet, pour the stock into the mold, then place the baking sheet with the mold into the freezer.

 Ball Glass Jars: Some users freeze their stock using these wide-mouth straight Ball Glass Jars without cracking issues.
 But, we’ve never used these specific jars before.